Qumulo/docs/rest-api-guide/cluster-management/cluster_nodes_id_chassis.md

 category: /Cluster Management
 methods:
   get:
+    summary: List the status of the chassis for a node.
+This API is deprecated in favor of /v1/cluster/nodes/<id>/uid-light and /v2/metrics/endpoints/default/data
+      for PSU information
     parameters:
+    - name: id
-    - description: The unique ID of the node
+      description: The unique ID of the node
-      name: id
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_node_chassis\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"id\": {\n      \"description\": \"id\",\n  \